udacity/create-your-own-adventure/english/marshmallow.md

 You decide to work on one of your [big projects...](https://www.youtube.com/watch?v=i84PRVPieeU&t=1h34m31s)

 "What a joke?", he said, after looking at the [news](joke/joke.md)

+Everyone stop.
+Now, watch [this](https://www.youtube.com/watch?v=dQw4w9WgXcQ) in order to continue the story.